artemsheludko/zolan/_posts/2018-07-23-find-a-connection-with-the-reader.markdown

 image:  02.jpg
 tags:  WebDesign
 ---
-Do you know how much you have lost, by not utilizing your budget wisely?
+Do you know how much you could lose, if not utilizing your budget wisely?
 Probably thousands a year.
 But it's a much bigger number for a company in size of Amazon.
-This is a story of how we solved this problem and help the process of rolling up<strong>$10B</strong> investment budget in financial report.
+This is a story of how we helped avoiding the loss and speeding up the process of rolling up <strong>$10B</strong> investment budget in financial report.

-## How much did I lose?
+## How much I could lose...if not doing monthly accrual right?

-Even though Amazon Spend Planner is a financial app, I promise this is will be the only place you need to do first-grade math, so please bear with my comics:
+Amazon Spend Planner is a financial app which helps the 'monthly accrual' process.
+I'll try to demonstrate this concept with comics.
 ![]({{ site.baseurl }}/images/07.jpg)
 *Click to enlarge*
 In this case, the family lost $ 40k potential gain, because of low visibility in budget usage.
 Likewise, a company will lose more for the same reason.